What is chemsex?

 - Legal issues – buying, selling, possessing and selling these drugs is illegal.

-Tips on how to work towards a new relationship with chems
+Tips on how to control your chems use

 - Review your bio details on hook-up apps.
 Be explicit that you’re not interested in chems.
 Simply putting “No H&H” in your bio, for example, will limit the amount of temptation that comes your way.